kdmukai/microdev/README.md

     updated_value = models.CharField(max_length=VALUE_MAX_LENGTH)
 ```

+And obviously the ChangeLog will only log the fields that have changed.
+Unchanged fields are ignored and won't appear in the log.

 ### Customization ###
 Let's say your model has a field that always changes but you don't want to track it.
 No prob, just override the ignore_list: